Bikilaketema/webCrawler/README.md

     scrapy crawl mycrawler
     ```

-    Replace `mycrawler` with the name of your crawler defined in the Scrapy spider class.

 2. Once the crawler completes, the scraped data will be saved into a JSON file named `scraped_data.json`.